 Language sits deep within every one of us.
 It influences the way we see the world and guides how we relate to one another and to events happening around us.
 Studies have long shown that people who speak more than one language may unconsciously change their personality when they switch between the languages they speak.

 Recently, a study has shown something even more interesting/disturbing: the languages we speak interfere with and direct our moral choices.
-The researchers from The University of Chicago have particularly shown that people are more likely to make immoral decisions when speaking a foreign language.
+Researchers from The University of Chicago have particularly shown that people are more likely to make immoral decisions when speaking a foreign language.

 How familiar are you with the moral dilemma known as the trolly problem?
 Imagine that a runaway trolley is careening toward a group of five people standing on the tracks, unable to move.
 You are next to a switch that can shift the trolley to a different set of tracks, thereby sparing the five people, but resulting in the death of one who is standing on the side tracks.
 Do you pull the switch?